-- Cooperate with other exporters in your country; join forces to export to the European market. - Try to partner up with local importers in order to have the right equipment for processing and to meet the different requirements of European buyers. - Try to develop long-term partnerships with European buyers, for example in a long-term buying programme with a European retailer.
-Make sure that your company is ready for that level of commitment. - Contact an experienced importer/distributor before you enter the Dutch market for more information on requirements and expectations from supermarkets.
-Be aware that delivering to supermarkets is very demanding in terms of buyer requirements and price. - Make sure that you are a reliable and accessible partner.
+- Cooperate with other exporters in your country; join forces to export to the European market. - Hire somebody who speaks French and can communicate verbally and in writing with your French partner. - Contact an experienced importer/distributor before you enter the French market for more information on requirements and expectations from supermarkets.
+Be aware that delivering to supermarkets is very demanding in terms of buyer requirements and price. - Try to partner up with local importers in order to have the right equipment for processing and to meet the different requirements of European buyers. - Try to develop long-term partnerships with European buyers, for example in a long-term buying programme with a European retailer.
+Make sure that your company is ready for that level of commitment.
+Make sure that you are a reliable and accessible partner.
 Adhere to agreements and make sure you are easy to contact.
 Be aware that buyers are demanding in their selection of partners; professionalism is a must. - Always be available for communication.
-Be open and honest in your communications and promptly answer questions and requests from (potential) buyers.

-- Visiting or even participating in trade fairs is highly recommended as one of the most efficient methods of testing the likely market response, obtaining market information and finding prospective business partners. - Invest in packaging equipment if you aim to supply to retail chains.
-With the possibility to offer different packing formats and produce recyclable packaging, you increase your chances of becoming a supplier to private-label brands of European retail chains.
+Be open and honest in your communications and promptly answer questions and requests from (potential) buyers. - Visiting or even participating in trade fairs is highly recommended as one of the most efficient methods of testing the likely market response, obtaining market information and finding prospective business partners.
+This is especially relevant for France, as it will be very difficult to approach buyers if you do not have any names and contact details. - Invest in packaging equipment if you aim to supply to retail chains.
+With the possibility to offer different packing formats and produce recyclable packaging, you increase your chances of becoming a supplier to private-label brands of European retail chains. - Provide information to the buyer by supplying informative brochures about the company and products (in French), have good sales arguments, know the latest manufacturing techniques, as well as European and world standards.
+All this is necessary since French buyers have a good level of information as well as a good knowledge of both the national and foreign offerings.